SilverAndro/UpdateFixerUpper/README.md

 ---

-UpdateFixerUpper is a mod designed ot help when updating mobs, to prevent world corruption and replace items with equivalents
+UpdateFixerUpper is a mod designed to help when updating mods, to prevent world corruption and replace items with equivalents

 ***REMEMBER TO MAKE BACKUPS!
 UFU DOES NOT CARE WHAT IT IS CHANGING***